alikayaa/bug_fix_evaluator/integrations/cursor/README.md

-w# Bug Fix Evaluator - Cursor Extension
+# Bug Fix Evaluator - Cursor Extension

 A Cursor extension for evaluating and comparing bug fixes implemented by engineers and AI.